| |

 anything I saw.
 Then he heard about the new OLAP engine that Microsoft Corp.

+was bundling with SQL Server 7.0.
 Microsoft offered the features Misiaszek needed at an affordable price,

 but he had never implemented a data warehouse.
 Microsoft referred him to Len